How to Insert Data into MongoDB with Node.js and Mongoose

 createTestMillionAsync(100000);

-So I extend the connectionTimeout from 10000 to 50000, re-run as following combination, you can see that insertMany are 7 times faster than create.
+So I extended the connectionTimeout from 10000 to 50000 and re-ran the following combinations.
+You can see that insertMany is 7 times faster than create.

 Records mongoose.create mongoose.insertMany